valentineus/popov.link/content/blog/create-lib-file-from-dll.md

 ```

 Now copy all those function names (only the names!) and paste them into a new text file.
-Name the next file "yourlib.def" and put the line "EXPORTS" at its top.
+Name the next file `yourlib.def` and put the line "EXPORTS" at its top.
-My "yourlib.def" file looks like this:
+My `yourlib.def` file looks like this:

 ```
 EXPORTS